 In this article, we focus on Rutgers-specific security considerations as well as additional protective features included in the Rutgers Connect implementation of Office 365.

 While Microsoft Office 365 is a HIPAA-compliant product and Microsoft has signed a Business Associate Agreement (BAA) with the University, Rutgers Connect is currently undergoing a rigorous in-house analysis to evaluate and document all aspects of the product, both as offered by Microsoft and as configured by the University, with regard to HIPAA compliance.
 When this effort is complete, the University should be able to provide better guidance about which specific HIPAA data types, communications, and activities can be used, stored, and conducted via Rutgers Connect.
-In the meantime, please contact the Office of Enterprise Risk Management, Ethics, and Compliance if you have any questions.
+In the meantime, please contact University Ethics and Compliance if you have any questions.

 Along with the provisions set forth in the University’s BAA with Microsoft for Office 365 and the security features built into the platform, Rutgers Connect automatically enforces a number of additional security features for University members who are part of units designated as HIPAA-covered entities.